 Psalm 67:1-7 — God, mark us with grace and blessing!
 Smile!
 The whole country will see how you work, all the godless nations see how you save.
 God!
 Let people thank and enjoy you.
 Let all people thank and enjoy you.
 Let all far-flung people become happy and shout their happiness because You judge them fair and square, you tend the far-flung peoples.
 God!
 Let people thank and enjoy you.
 Let all people thank and enjoy you.
 Earth, display your exuberance!
 You mark us with blessing, O God, our God.
 You mark us with blessing, O God.
 Earth’s four corners—honor him!

 Wow, today is day 7 of this devotional.
 The Bible is pretty cool, huh?
 It is crazy how the Bible can come alive and speak to exactly where you are and to the ups and downs that you face every day?
 Think about that real fast.
-A book written by God, through people, speak to what you are facing over 2,000 years later.
-The Bible can do that because Jesus was a heavenly being who came to earth and faced challenge and pains we face.
+A book written by God, through people, can speak to what you are facing over 2,000 years later.
+The Bible can do that because Jesus is a heavenly being who came to earth and faced challenges and pains we face.
 Jesus is legendary.
 God uses the Bible and all that Jesus faced to be a light to our path.

 Christianity is not just a race that we can complete is seven days of reading the Bible, but it is a day-by-day walk beside Jesus.